trynova/nova/CONTRIBUTING.md

 the mood to do so.
 He's not doing it to be evil or anything, he's just an idiot.
 Please forgive him, if you can.

-The second warning is: There is currently no license in place for Nova.
-The license will be some sort of open source license, but whether it'll be some copyleft license or just MIT is still undecided.
-At the end of the day,
-@aapoalas (again with that guy) has some aspirations of making this project be bigger than just a hobby-engine.
-If that day comes, it'd be nice to get more than a warm handshake out of it.
-Hence the ongoing lack of license.

 ## Pull Request Code of Conduct

 The following ground rules should be followed: